12AT7

 Why is the 12AT7 still being made today in Russia and China?
 Why would you want a new one?
 Of what use today is a vacuum tube designed in the 1940s for television sets?
 It would take FIVE BILLION of them to make a CPU used in a typical smart phone or home computer.

 They are used in guitar amplifiers!
-They are listed online as "preamp vacuum tubes."
+They work fine at audio frequencies and are listed online as "preamp vacuum tubes."
 People who play guitars have driven up the price of vintage 12AT7s to the point where it became profitable to manufacture new ones, and the demand is over one million per year.

 Tube sellers extol the virtues of various brands when used in guitar amplifiers.
 One site states, "If you are looking for clarity and headroom go for grey plates, if you would like more warmth and a richer overdrive sound go with black plates!"